mobra66/SC407-I2C-example/README.md

 # Timing Diagram
 This is a recording/sample of the bus on the SC407, while reading the buttons and no button is pressed (0xFF).
 A cheap USB logic analyzer and PulseView was used to sample the bus.

+From the diagram, you can notice that the "pulses" of the SDC clock line is not exactly regular - due to the software bit-banging, there is a variance in the timing.

 ![PulseView sample](I2C-sample.jpg)